Stukent, Inc. Privacy Policy

 SHARING YOUR INFORMATION

-1. Upon Your Request.
-If you request us to make your Data available to a third party, and such request furthers the purposes of our Services, we will do so.
+1. At Your Request: If you explicitly request that we share your Data with a third party to further the purposes of our Services, we will do so with your consent.

-If we ever plan to use any Data in the future for any other purposes not identified above and we do not have a separate lawful basis for that new purpose for processing, we will only do so after obtaining your specific consent.
+5. Future Uses: If we plan to use your Data for any purpose not identified above and we do not have a separate lawful basis for that new purpose, we will only do so after obtaining your specific consent.

-Further, we do not sell your Data for any purpose.
+• No Data Sales: We do not sell your Data under any circumstances.

 TECHNOLOGIES WE USE